iocaware/iocgen/iocaware_cuckoo_reporting_module/README.md

 [iocaware]<br/>
 enabled=on

-2) Put the scription, iocaware.py into the following directory:
+2) Put the script, iocaware.py into the following directory:

 CUCKOO_HOME/modules/reporting/iocaware.py